owkin/GrAIdient/Docs/Concepts/MODEL.md

 Thus, initializing the links is a two steps process.

 1. We first deal with a `BaseModel` object.
-This object may be directly retrieved through the graph of layers (example: `let classifier = context.model` in the [previous paragraph](#graph-of-layers)) or loaded from the disk (we will see an example of that later).
+This object may be directly retrieved through the model context
+(example: `let classifier = context.model`
+in the [previous paragraph](#graph-of-layers)) or loaded from the disk (we will see an example of that later).
 This base model consists in